 Do more trainers get certified from ACE or NASM?

-While enrollment for the NASM-CPT program is significantly higher, the number of people who actually pass the NASM CPT exam or ACE CPT exam and get certified by either NASM or ACE is DEAD EVEN.
+While enrollment for the NASM-CPT program is significantly higher, the number of people who actually pass the NASM CPT exam or ACE CPT exam and get certified by either NASM or ACE is pretty similar.

 Which personal trainer certification is more preferred; NASM or ACE?